MohammadHassouneh/IntelligentEmploymentSystem/README.md

 ## Getting Started
 1. Clone the repository or extract the source files.
 2. Open the solution in Visual Studio.
+3. generate database 'using script.sql'.
-3. Update the database using `Update-Database` in the Package Manager Console.
+4. Update the database using `Scaffold command` in the Package Manager Console.
-4. Run the project using IIS Express or `dotnet run`.
+5. Run the project using IIS Express or `dotnet run`.

 ## Future Improvements
 - Add role-based access control